Tashrif02/snake/README.md

-Cool Website; oficially not owned by me
+Cool Website; officially not owned by me